Youngin9210/Weather-Dashboard/README.md

 ## Description

 This webpage utilizes jQuery along with Moment.js and Bootstrap to create a weather dashboard.
-When searching for a city, the current weather conditions are display along with the 5-day forecast for that city by accessing data from the Openweathermap api.
+When searching for a city, the current weather conditions are display along with the 5-day forecast for that city by fetching data from the Openweathermap api.

 Check it out here https://youngin9210.github.io/Weather-Dashboard/